KidPudel/go-lookup/interfaces.md

 > There is no explicit declaration of intent that something implements interface, no `implements` keyboard.
 > So type impments interface just by implementing its methods

+## Interface values
+Interface values could be thought as a tuple (value, concrete type), where value is of type of underlying value.
+**_So by calling interface method, we call method of underlying value that has the same name_**